nguyenducnhaty/Learn_ML_in_6_Months/C and C++/1. Introduction to Programming in C/1. Programming Fundamentals/README.md

 <h3>do/while Loops</h3>

-Another type of loop in C is the do-while loop.
+Another type of loop in C is the _do-while_ loop.
 Unlike a while loop, which checks its conditional expression at the top of the loop, the do-while loop checks its conditional expression at the bottom of the loop—after it has executed the body.

 While this distinction may seem contrived—either way the condition is checked between iterations—it is important at the start of the loop.
 A while loop may execute its body zero times, skipping the entire loop, if the condition is false initially.
 By contrast, a do-while loop is guaranteed to execute its body at least once because it executes the loop body before ever checking the condition.

 <img src="../1.
 Programming Fundamentals/images/do_while_loops.png">

 The figure above shows the syntax of a do-while loop.
-The keyword do is followed by the loop body.
-After the loop body, the keyword while is followed by the conditional expression and a semicolon.
+The keyword _do_ is followed by the loop body.
+After the loop body, the keyword _while_ is followed by the conditional expression and a semicolon.

 Execution of a do-while loop proceeds by first entering the loop body and executing all of the statements contained in it.
 When the execution arrow reaches the while at the end of the loop body, its conditional expression is evaluated.
 If the expression evaluates to true, then the execution arrow jumps back to the start of the loop body.
 If the expression evaluates to false, then it moves past the end of the loop and execution continues with the next statement after the loop.

 <h3>For Loops</h3>

 The third type of loop in C is a for loop.
-The for loop is syntactic sugar—it does not introduce any new behavior, but instead provides a more convenient syntax for a common programming idiom.
+The _for_ loop is syntactic sugar—it does not introduce any new behavior, but instead provides a more convenient syntax for a common programming idiom.
 In the case of for loops, the common idiom is counting from one number to another.
-The following figure shows the syntax of a for loop, and how it is de-sugared into a while loop—that is, how we could write the for loop in terms of the already familiar while loop.
-Knowing how the for loop de-sugars to a while loop tells us how to execute it.
-We can imagine the equivalent while loop, and follow the execution rules we have already learned for it.
+The following figure shows the syntax of a for loop, and how we could write the for loop in terms of the already familiar _while_ loop.

 <img src="../1.
 Programming Fundamentals/images/for_loop.png">

-The for keyword is followed by three pieces, separated by semicolons, inside of parenthesis.
+The _for_ keyword is followed by three pieces, separated by semicolons, inside of parenthesis.
 The first of these is the “initialization statement”.
 It happens once before the first time the loop’s condition is checked.
-In the de-sugaring, this statement appears right before the while loop.
+In the  while loop, this statement appears right before the while loop.
 The second piece is not a statement (even though it is followed by a semicolon), but rather the conditional expression for the loop.
-In the de-sugaring, this expression is the conditional expression of the while loop.
+In the while loop, this expression is the conditional expression.
 The third statement is the “increment statement”.
-In the de-sugaring, it appears immediately before the close curly brace of the loop body.
-After all of these is the loop body, which (except for the addition of the “increment statement” at the end) is the loop body of the while loop in the de-sugared version.
+In the while loop, it appears immediately before the close curly brace of the loop body.
+After all of these is the loop body, which (except for the addition of the “increment statement” at the end) is the loop body of the while loop.

-If you examine the figure carefully, you will notice that there is a set of curly braces around the entire piece of while-based code.
-These curly braces are there for a subtle, but important reason.
 The scope of any variables declared in the “initialization statement” of the for loop have a scope which is limited to the for loop.
 Recall that a variable typically has a scope which is limited to the curly braces which enclose its declaration.
-For a variable declared in the start of the for loop, the scope appears to be an exception to this rule, however, it is not if we think of it in terms of the de-sugaring shown above with the curly braces surrounding the declaration.
+For a variable declared in the start of the for loop, the scope appears to be an exception to this rule, however, it is not if we think of it in terms of the while loop shown above with the curly braces surrounding the declaration.

 __Nesting__